Cosmetology License Transfer or Reciprocity by State

 South Carolina

-To transfer your cosmetology license to South Carolina, your education and work experience must be equal to or greater than the South Carolina requirements.
-If South Carolina does not have reciprocity with your state and you are not currently licensed but have your training hours completed, you must take the South Carolina board exams to get licensed.
+To transfer your cosmetology license via endorsement, your education and work experience must be equal to or greater than South Carolina's requirements, and you must pass the NIC exams.

 South Dakota

-To transfer your cosmetology license to South Dakota, your education and work experience needs to be equal to or greater than what is required in South Dakota.
+To transfer your cosmetology license to South Dakota, your education and work experience must be equal to or greater than the state's requirements.
+You can also substitute two hours of work experience for every training hour required, up to 750 hours.
+You must also pass the South Dakota written laws and rules test and a written theory exam.
 The reciprocity to transfer your license is $100.
 You must also provide proof of high school graduation or GED, a passport or driver's license, and an affidavit from the licensing agency of your home state.

 Tennessee

-In order to transfer your cosmetology license to Tennessee, you must be able to demonstrate that you met Tennessee's minimum training hour requirements at a school in your home state.
-If you do not meet the training requirements, you can supply proof of five years of work experience to make up the difference.
+To transfer your cosmetology license to Tennessee, you must demonstrate that you meet Tennessee's minimum training hour requirements at a school in your home state and have completed a state theory and hands-on practical exam plus domestic violence education.
+If you don't meet the training requirements, you can supply proof of between one and three years of work experience to make up the difference.

 Texas

-Texas does have reciprocity with many states.
-For the majority of states, you do not have to complete any additional training or experience to transfer your license to Texas.
+Texas has reciprocity with many states.
+In most states, you don't have to complete additional training or experience to transfer your license to Texas.
 A handful of states require one year of work experience in addition to your license.
-Only Florida and New York require two full years of work experience.
 The cost to transfer your license to Texas is $100.

 Utah

-Utah does not allow beauty license reciprocity, but they do offer licensure by endorsement if you meet their qualifications.
+Utah doesn't allow beauty license reciprocity.
+However, they offer licensure by endorsement if you meet their qualifications and have passed the NIC exams.
 To apply for endorsement, you must have your original licensing agency submit proof of your cosmetology licensure and education hours to the Utah Division of Occupational and Professional Licensing.
-If you completed your training hours in another country, you must have an approved credentialing company verify your training.

 Vermont

-To be eligible for licensure by endorsement, you must pay a fee of $110 and submit a completed endorsement application to the Board.
-You must have evidence of your professional training submitted to the Board.
-It should show that you’ve completed 1000 hours for barber licensure, 1500 hours for cosmetology licensure, 400 hours for manicurist licensure, or 600 hours for esthetician licensure.
+To be eligible for licensure by endorsement in Vermont, submit a completed application to the board alongside an Affidavit of Experience.
+It should show that you've completed 1,000 hours for barber licensure, 1,500 hours for cosmetology licensure, 400 hours for manicurist licensure, or 600 hours for esthetician licensure.
+A fast-track endorsement option is also available.

 Virginia

-Virginia offers licensure by endorsement if you want to transfer your credentials from another state.
-The examination requirements for licensure by endorsement in VA are based on examinations previously completed in your home state.
-The cost to transfer your license to Virginia is $105 for a beauty practitioner license or $125 for an instructor license.
-The amount of hours you completed in your home state must be at least 80% of Virginia requirements, or else you are not eligible for licensure via endorsement.
+Virginia offers licensure by endorsement.
+Your training hours and exam history must match what is required in Virginia.
+Transferring your license to Virginia costs $105 for a beauty practitioner license or $125 for an instructor license.
+The hours you completed in your home state must be at least 80% of Virginia requirements.
+Otherwise, you aren't eligible for licensure via endorsement.

 Washington

-To transfer your cosmetology license to Washington, you must have a current license from your home state, must have taken a practical and written exam to get the license in your home state, and must have a license in good standing.
-You can then send certification and your reciprocity application fee of $50 to the state board.
+To transfer your cosmetology license to Washington, you must have a current license in good standing from your home state and have passed a practical and written exam.
+You can then send certification and a fee of $60 to the state board.
 If you originally earned your license in another country, you must take the Washington license exams to get licensed in this state.

 West Virginia